Recently Viewed Topics

 Are you sure you want to continue connecting (yes/no)?

-If the key exchange worked correctly, a message similar to the following will be displayed:
+If the key exchange worked correctly, a message similar to the following appears:

 # uid=251(lce) gid=251(lce) groups=251(lce)

-- The IP address of SecurityCenter can be added to the LCE system’s /etc/hosts file.
+- You can add the IP address of SecurityCenter to the LCE system’s /etc/hosts file.
 This prevents the SSH daemon from performing a DNS lookup that can add seconds to your query times.

-- The LCE can now be added to SecurityCenter via the normal administrator process, described in Log Correlation Engines.
+- You can add the LCE to SecurityCenter via the normal administrator process, described in Log Correlation Engines.